-Once your puppy is trained and excited about routine exercise, you’ll both be happy!
+You'll both be happy once your puppy is trained and excited about routine exercise!

 Give Your Puppy the Grooming They Need

-It’s a good idea to take your pet to a professional groomer on occasion.
+It's a good idea to take your pet to a professional groomer occasionally.

 Professional groomers closely inspect your puppy's ears for mites, infections, and other irritations.
 They also check for any unwanted pests like fleas or ticks.

-However, it is a bad idea to rely on professional groomers to maintain good puppy hygiene entirely.
-If you always wait for the groomer to do their work, your puppy may suffer in between visits.
+However, relying on professional groomers to maintain your puppy's hygiene entirely is a bad idea.
+If you always wait for the groomer to do their work, your puppy may suffer in-between visits.